anytizer/ocunit/README.md

 **Disclaimer Story**: This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart), but the implementation of OpenCart to run a store.
 Hence, please do not expect a code coverage test for OpenCart.

-OCUnit reads the real database configuration values and URLs from within your OpenCart's config.php files to run tests.
+OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
-There are few [business rules](config.ini) and configurations you should edit before running the test.
+There are few [business rules](ini/config.ini) and configurations you should edit before running the test.
 Rules may differ as per businesses.
 Hence, most of the tests are empty.
 But they should guide you technically on how to write the tests.

+Some information in this document are drafts only.

 # Test Examples